Delaware Lemon Law: Your Complete Legal Guide

 Deductions from the Refund:

-- Reasonable use allowance: Calculated as the full purchase price multiplied by the number of miles driven before reporting the nonconformity, divided by 100,000 miles
+- Reasonable use allowance: Calculated as the full purchase price multiplied by the number of miles driven before the consumer first reported the nonconformity, divided by 100,000 miles

 - Damage allowance: A reasonable allowance for damage not attributable to normal wear and tear (excluding damage resulting from a nonconformity)

-Refunds are made to the consumer and any lienholder, as their interests may appear.
+Refunds are made to the consumer and any lienholder (such as a bank or credit union), as their interests may appear.

 How to File a Lemon Law Claim in Delaware